 Chief: Man killed SC officer with calculated shot from rifle

+RELATED: ‘Our hearts are breaking’: South Carolina police officer killed in shooting

 “He was calculated in what he did.
-He murdered our officer,” Cowen said.
+He murdered our officer,” Cowan said.

 The shooter, 36-year-old Austin Leigh Henderson, then put his wife and daughter into a closet and held them hostage and police at bay for about seven hours before killing himself with a gunshot to the head, authorities said.